metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1alpha1_manifest.md

 Required:

-- `volume_path` (String) Path that identifies vSphere volume vmdk
+- `volume_path` (String) volumePath is the path that identifies vSphere volume vmdk

 Optional:

-- `fs_type` (String) Filesystem type to mount.
+- `fs_type` (String) fsType is filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. 'ext4', 'xfs', 'ntfs'.
 Implicitly inferred to be 'ext4' if unspecified.
-- `storage_policy_id` (String) Storage Policy Based Management (SPBM) profile ID associated with the StoragePolicyName.
+- `storage_policy_id` (String) storagePolicyID is the storage Policy Based Management (SPBM) profile ID associated with the StoragePolicyName.
-- `storage_policy_name` (String) Storage Policy Based Management (SPBM) profile name.
+- `storage_policy_name` (String) storagePolicyName is the storage Policy Based Management (SPBM) profile name.